IndrakumarK/Evolutionary-Co-Optimization-of-Data-Augmentation-and-Learning-Dynamics-for-BT-MRI-Classification/README.md

-# 🧠 ETDACVO: Adaptive Evolutionary Optimization for Medical Image Learning
+# 🧠 Evolutionary Co-Optimization of Data Augmentation and Learning Dynamics for Robust Brain Tumor MRI Classification

 **ETDACVO (Enhanced Tasmanian Devil Anti-Conservative Variable Optimization)**
 is a hybrid evolutionary optimization framework designed to improve **training stability, cross-domain robustness, and anatomical fidelity** in deep learning systems for **medical image analysis**.